 A. Prevention/Intervention Strategies

-The areas that Promise Academy Charter Schools believe strongly in the wisdom of implementing violence prevention and intervention protocols as a primary means of ensuring student/school safety.
+HCZ Promise Academy Charter Schools believes strongly in the wisdom of implementing violence prevention and intervention protocols as a primary means of ensuring student/school safety.
 These protocols take the form of Prevention Programs and support services.

 Program Initiatives